At which campus can I study this program?

 Career Paths

 The Secondary Education Social Studies major will prepare students to teach social studies in secondary schools grades 7 to 12.
 As secondary school teachers, they will delve more deeply into subject matter introduced broadly during the elementary years.
-Additionally, Secondary Education Social Studies students should graduate with organizational, administrative, and communications abilities and an excellent background in the social studies.
+Additionally, Secondary Education Social Studies students should graduate with instructional, organizational, administrative, and communications abilities and an excellent background in the social studies.
 Other career areas requiring these skills include: public relations, sales, social work, employee training and development, social service, and employment counseling.

 Careers